ory/sdk/clients/client/ruby/docs/FrontendApi.md

 api_instance = OryClient::FrontendApi.new
 opts = {
   return_to: 'return_to_example', # String | The URL to return the browser to after the flow was completed.
-  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected.
+  organization: 'organization_example' # String | An optional organization ID that scopes the settings flow to providers of that organization.
+This parameter is only effective in the Ory Network.
 }

 begin